 No RPS adjustment may be claimed for electricity generated by an eligible renewable energy resource in a jurisdiction where a GHG emissions trading system has been approved for linkage by the Board pursuant to subarticle 12.

-Only RECs representing electricity generated after 12/31/2012 are eligible to be used towards the RPS adjustment.
+RECs representing electricity generated during January 1, 2013, through December 31, 2030, are eligible to be used towards the RPS adjustment.
+RECs representing electricity generated after December 31, 2030, must meet the requirements of California Public Utilities Code section 399.16(d) and if applicable section 399.30(c)(3) to be eligible for the RPS adjustment.

 Suppliers of Natural Gas.
-A supplier of natural gas covered under sections 95811(c) and 95812(d) has a compliance obligation for every metric ton CO2e of GHG emissions that would result from full combustion or oxidation of all fuel delivered to end users in California contained in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned, less the fuel that is delivered to covered entities, as follows:
+A supplier of natural gas covered under sections 95811(c) and 95812(d) has a compliance obligation for every metric ton CO2e of GHG emissions that would result from full combustion or oxidation of all fuel delivered to end users in California contained in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned, less the fuel that is delivered to covered entities and less any fuel for which the natural gas supplier separately incurs a compliance obligation associated with blowdown, fugitive, or vented emissions reported pursuant to sections 95152(e) or 95152(i) of MRR as follows:

 Suppliers of natural gas shall report the total metric tons CO2e of GHG emissions delivered to all end users in California pursuant to section 95122 of MRR;